foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/bootloader/README.rst

     - Bootloader example only support arc core configuration which has DDR with cache enabled.
     - Bootloader example runs in DDR ram, not in CCM.
     - Bootloader example itself can be treated as a ntshell example, you can run some ntshell commands using this example.
-    - The bootloader example is also built optimized for the ARC core you selected, so the example built for one specified core may not run sucessfully
+    - The bootloader example is also built optimized for the ARC core you selected, so the example built for one specified core may not run successfully
     - Supported core configurations
         + EMSK 1.1: EM6, EM6GP
         + EMSK 2.2/2.3: EM7D, EM11D

-Buidling and Running
+Building and Running
 ********************

 - Generate a secondary bootloader binary file